Xing-CHEN18/Xing-CHEN18.github.io/_posts/2022-12-29-Yearly:-2022-Recording.md

 published: true
 ---

-One of the most important things for the year of 2022 for me is to do the recording.
+One of the most important things for the year of 2022 is to do the recording.
 ![_config.yml]({{ site.baseurl }}/images/2022.png){: height="350px" width="auto"}
-UPLOAD with pics
+## 2022 is the year with friends